If you’ve heard throughout your life, “You’re just like your father...”

 Not quite…

-Turns out it’s not that simple.
-Sure, you have 50% of Dad’s genes but that’s not the whole picture.
-Your DNA contributes to your appearance and some health traits but it isn’t nearly as important as we once thought.
-The fact that we are all 99.9% similar when it comes to our DNA is proof that our DNA doesn’t tell our whole story.
+It turns out it’s not that simple.
+Sure, you have 50% of Dad’s genes, but that’s not the whole picture.
+Your DNA contributes to your appearance and some health traits, but it isn’t nearly as important as we once thought.
+The fact that we are all 99.9% similar in our DNA proves that our DNA doesn’t tell our whole story.

 So, how did you get Dad’s dashing good looks and his ridiculous sense of humor?